TeachPendant

 - Regularly backup waypoint and sequence configurations

-- Always test your sequences via the teachpendant before running a real protocol.
+- Always test sequences via teachpendant before running real protocols